RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

   - We used Python for several tasks dealing with data.
 We have implemented the Alpaca data parser with Python to download data from the Alpaca API and convert them into valid format for Strategy Studio Tick Readers.
 Alpaca API provides very useful Python package, and this is the primary reason we chose Python for this task.
   - Our IEX and NASDAQ TotalView-ITCH 5.0 data parsers are also implemented in Python.
   - Python is also the major language for result analysis and visualization.
 We chose Python because there is a very powerful Visualization for financial market data called Plotly.
-- Strategy Studio
-  - A proprietary software donated by RCM that is used for HFT strategy development.
-We used the framework to develop and test our strategies.
-- Vagrant/Virtualbox
-  - Virtualbox is a software that is used to create virtual machines
-  - Vagrant can use virtualbox to launch standardrized VMs to keep consistency in each run of our project.
-  - We used vagrant and virtualbox to set up the environment that runs our project.

 #### Softwares